2015 Nepal National League

-The 2015 Nepal National League also known as the RedBull National League for sponsorship reasons is the 2nd edition of Nepal National League.
-The winners Three Star Club received 1 Crore or 10,000,000 rupees ($149,278 USD).
+The 2015 Nepal National League also known as the RedBull National League for sponsorship reasons was the 2nd edition of Nepal National League.
+The winners Three Star Club received 1 Crore or 10 million rupees ($149,278 USD).

-Red Bull energy drink is the main sponsor.
-San Miguel Beer is also a co-sponsor of the competition.
+Red Bull energy drink was the main sponsor.
+San Miguel Beer was also a co-sponsor of the competition.

-The League featured 9 teams from Kathmandu and the rest of Nepal.
+The league featured 9 teams from Kathmandu and the rest of Nepal.

-The League was heavily affected by the April 2015 Nepal earthquake, with play being suspended from late April and due to resume in September.
+The league was heavily affected by the April 2015 Nepal earthquake, with play being suspended from late April, resuming in September.

 Teams

 A total of 9 teams featured in the league.
 The teams are Nepal Police Club, Nepal Army Club, Manang Marshyangdi Club, Nepal APF, Three Star Club, Far Western FC, Morang XI, Lumbini FC, and Jhapa XI.
 Machhindra Football Club, Himalayan Sherpa Club, Saraswoti Youth Club and Friends Club became unable to take part due to the ban by ANFA Makwanpur DFA were supposed to take part in the league but where disqualified for not filling out the required entries, while Sankata Boys Sports Club had earlier pulled out.